dotnet/upgrade-assistant/docs/design/Extension_Management.md

 This command will allow extension authors to automatically clean up a feed (i.e. if a file has been removed from the storage, this will notify the author as well as remove it from the feed metadata).

+### Behavior changes to UA
+- At startup, the tool will need to restore any extensions that are registered and ensure those get added.
+- Remove the `--extension` option (and additional ways to bring in extensions) to maintain a consistent workspace

 ## Workspace state file

-Each workspace already contains a state file that tracks progress of the tool.
-This state file will be updated to store extension information.
-This state file should be persisted into source control, which will then ensure developers working on a project will get similar results.
+Each workspace already contains a state file that tracks progress of the tool, but this is transient information.
+A new file will be added to a user's repo that is expected to be persisted that will store information about their workspace which will then ensure developers working on a project will get similar results.

-The updated section will look similar to this:
+The file will be json, similar to the state file.
+The extension section will look similar to this:

 ```
 {